Breast Augmentation in Murray - Salt Lake City Utah

 Through an informative process we will assist you in selecting an implant that provides a natural result that fits your body and enhances your overall beauty.
 We have found that education is a critical component to a successful outcome.
 Our patients' experiences are less stressful and more predictable as they become aware of the options and choices available to them and arrive at a decision under the thoughtful guidance of one of our doctors.

+Saline Breast ImplantsSaline breast implants are very safe and if they become damaged or deflate, your body will absorb the water.
+Saline implants are more prone to rippling and feel less natural than silicone.
+We will review the implants with you at your consultation and help you to decide which implant is best suited for you.
 Our experience suggests to us that there is approximately an annual 1% risk of leakage from saline implants.
 The FDA clinical trials for silicone gel implants suggest a leakage rate of 8-15% over the course of 10 years.
 Replacement is generally a relatively simple operation.
 Additional cost is involved, but most implant companies offer warranties that help offset a small portion of the fees for up to 5 to 10 years.